rust-lang/rust/src/doc/rustc-dev-guide/src/sanitizers.md

 ## How to use the sanitizers?

-To enable a sanitizer compile with `-Zsanitizer=...` option, where value is one of `address`, `leak`, `memory` or `thread`.
+To enable a sanitizer compile with `-Z sanitizer=...` option, where value is one of `address`, `leak`, `memory` or `thread`.
 For more details how to use sanitizers please refer to [the unstable book](https://doc.rust-lang.org/unstable-book/).